vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 **What to Do Next**

 - In the **Home** tab of the vSphere Integrated Containers Management Portal, check that all existing applications, containers, networks, volumes, and virtual container hosts have migrated successfully.
-- In the **Administration** tab, check that projects, registries, and replication rules have migrated successfully.
+- In the **Administration** tab, check that projects and registries have migrated successfully.

-- **IMPORTANT**: If you added vSphere Integrated Containers Registry to the previous version of the vSphere Integrated Containers Management Portal, you must update the address of that registry to reflect the address of the new vSphere Integrated Containers appliance.
+    If you added vSphere Integrated Containers Registry to the previous version of the vSphere Integrated Containers Management Portal, update the address of that registry instance to reflect the address of the new vSphere Integrated Containers appliance.

-    1. Go to **Administration** > **Registries** > **Source Registries**
+    - Go to **Administration** > **Registries** > **Source Registries**
-    1. Hover your pointer over an instance of vSphere Integrated Containers Registry, and click the **Edit** icon.
+    - Hover your pointer over an instance of vSphere Integrated Containers Registry, and click the **Edit** icon.
-    1. Update the address of the registry to reflect the address of the new vSphere Integrated Containers appliance.
+    - Update the address of the registry to reflect the address of the new vSphere Integrated Containers appliance.
+- Download the vSphere Integrated Containers Engine bundle and upgrade VCHs.
+For information about upgrading VCHs, see [Upgrade Virtual Container Hosts](upgrade_vch.md).
 - Upgrade the vSphere Integrated Containers plug-in for the HTML5 vSphere Client.
-- Download the vSphere Integrated Containers Engine bundle and upgrade VCHs.
-- After you have verified that the upgrade succeeded, you can delete the previous version of the appliance.
+For information about upgrading the vSphere Client plug-in, see [Upgrade the HTML5 vSphere Client Plug-In on vCenter Server for Windows](upgrade_h5_plugin_windows.md) or [Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md), depending on the type of vCenter Server that you use.